-A niche is a small portion of a market that is special or unique.
+A niche is a small portion of a special or unique market.

 If you want to start a publishing company, you will need to identify a specific area of the market where you think you can succeed.

 You should choose one you are familiar with because it will help you relate to readers and precisely understand what they want.